data-and-design/data-and-design.github.io/recruiting.md

 ## Why am I looking for PhD students?

-Society's most pressing ethical and political questions around technology require interdisciplinary creativity to answer.
-To create long-term responses to these questions, we need people who are trained to think deeply about how the design of technology reflects normative values and shapes power relations, _and_ are trained to put these ideas into practice by creating new technology that advances equity and justice.
+Society needs people who are trained to think deeply about the relationship between technology and society, _and_ are able to put those ideas into practice by creating new technology.
 At the <span class="dnd">Data & Design</span> Group, we are creating a collaborative and inclusive space for people to grow into interdisciplinary researchers that are equipped to respond to society's needs.
-As a research group, we will help each other cultivate a [_critical technical practice_](https://pages.gseis.ucla.edu/faculty/agre/critical.html), using design as a way to study and reimagine socio-technical systems.

 ## What kind of work does the <span class="dnd">D&D</span> Group do?

+I'm interested in work that can both contribute new ideas to scientific communities, and also make a practical difference in people's everyday lives.

-The group takes on work that uses design to study and reimagine socio-technical systems.
-Our work has primarily been in the domains of _accessible data analysis_ and _data ethics and refusal_.
+We're primarily working in the domains of _accessible data analysis_ and _data ethics and refusal_.

 **Accessible data analysis**

-We partner with blind collaborators and study participants to co-design novel interfaces for non-visual data exploration.
-These interfaces support the autonomy and agency of blind users to conduct self-guided data analysis and help them establish common ground with sighted users with shared spatial data metaphors.
+We partner with blind collaborators and study participants to co-design tools for non-visual data exploration.
+These tools support the autonomy and agency of blind users to conduct self-guided data analysis.

 Example projects: